WLHK: Adult contemporary (1980–1994)

-While the early WENS promoted itself as the radio station for "no gimmicks, games, or contests," a Labor Day tradition in Indianapolis was started in 1983, when WENS presented its first "Skyconcert."
-The fireworks show, created by then Promotions Director Martha Sakai, was a synchronized fireworks to music show presented on the banks of the White River at Tenth Street in downtown Indianapolis.
-The "Skyconcert" was also broadcast by tape delay on Indianapolis television.
+While the early WENS promoted itself as the radio station for "no gimmicks, games, or contests", a Labor Day tradition in Indianapolis was started in 1983, when WENS presented its first "Skyconcert."
+The fireworks show, created by then Promotions Director Martha Sakai, was an elaborately synchronized fireworks-to-music show presented on the banks of the White River at Tenth Street in downtown Indianapolis.
+"Skyconcert" drew crowds estimated at 400,000 and continued to run every year until 2008.
+The fireworks were provided by the local Casse family.
+The show was produced and choreographed by Rick Cummings through 1995, then by Jennifer Casse-Holt and Emmis Production Director Scott Robinson (aka, McElroy) until 2008.
+"Skyconcert" was also broadcast by tape delay on Indianapolis television at first, then live on WTHR, then WISH-TV, garnering strong viewership.
 "Skyconcert" was a sales success for the WENS sales department, first headed by Jim Culbertson, and later by sales leadership from Gary Rozynek, Jon Horton, Mark Renier, and Tom O'Brien.
+"Skyconcert" had the distinction of being one of the largest and longest running events in Indianapolis to never be rained out.

 Once Program Director Rick Cummings became more involved with the growth of Emmis Broadcasting, Ron Jordan was hired for morning drive.
 Jordan only lasted three months in the shift.
 He was replaced by the all too brief pairing of Bruce Munson and Tim McKee.
 Tragically, McKee died of a heart attack just three days before the second annual WENS "Skyconcert" in late August 1984.
 McKee's midday shift was filled by the return of Chuck Larson, who had returned for weekends, after working part-time with daytimer beautiful music-formatted WATI.
-Ironically, it was Larson who first took the call informing station management of McKee's death.
+It was Larson who first took the call informing station management of McKee's death.
 Later, McKee's grieving fiancée confirmed that it was Larson's compassionate response to her call that allowed her to keep her emotions in check during that first difficult hour after Tim's passing.
 McKee had also served as production director for WENS, and was replaced in that capacity by Tom Woody.